Igormirowski/LAP-3-restructure-app/README.md

 # Exercises
 - Add a 'Like' feature to your music page
+  - Write test(s) as appropriate
   - Add an element eg. a button, or an icon next to each song
   - When a user clicks the element, change something about it to indicate the user has 'liked' the song
   - When a user clicks again, the element should revert back to the 'unliked' view
   - Use state to track if a track has been liked or not
-    - You may create additional components as you see fit
+  - You may create additional components to acheive this as you see fit

+- Add a controlled form
+  - Write test(s) as appropriate
+  - Create a controlled form into which users can provide data
+  - On submission, do something with this data